macwille/python-chat-app/README.md

 Flask enviroment based Python web application for running a chat room website with backend database using PostgreSQL.

+## Website

+Website is running on Heroku server [here](https://chat404-web.herokuapp.com/), it may take some time loading for the first time.

 ## Definition

 The application can perform following functions when it's finished: